Shankill Road: Education

 Secondary schools serving the Shankill area include the Belfast Boys' Model School and Belfast Model School for Girls due to their location in the Ballysillan area of the neighbouring Crumlin Road.
 Pupils from the area also attend Hazelwood College or Malone College which are both integrated schools, as well as Victoria College and the Royal Belfast Academical Institution both of which are grammar schools.
 Prior to its closure, and before several changes of name, Cairnmartin Secondary School also served the greater Shankill area.
 Famous pupils include footballer Norman Whiteside and boxer Wayne McCullough.
 The school, by then known as Mount Gilbert Community College, closed permanently in 2007 after a fall in pupil numbers.

 Primary schools in the greater Shankill area included Forth River Primary School on the Ballygomartin Road.
 Established in 1841, the original building was cramped and inspection reports over the years commented on the high standard of teaching despite the inadequacy of the building.
 During the 1980s and 1990s, closure and amalgamation were both suggested and vehemently opposed by everyone connected with the school.
 Ultimately a new £1.4m state-of-the-art school was announced as a replacement for the old building and this new school, which is on the adjacent Cairnmartin Road, was officially opened by Prince Andrew, Duke of York in 2005.
 Others primary schools in the area include three on the Shankill Road itself in Glenwood Primary School, established in 1981, Edenbrooke Primary School on Tennent Street and Malvern Primary School as well as Black Mountain Primary School and Springhill Primary School on Springmartin Road.

+The Shankill Road Library is located on the corner of the Shankill Road and Mountjoy Street.
+A plaque in the entrance hall commemorates nine local men who fought with the International Brigades in the Spanish Civil War 1936-39, four of whom were killed in action.